 - The breweries in Fort Collins are perfectly nestled in the foothills of the Rocky Mountains with fresh snowmelt running off into the Cache la Poudre River making it an ideal place for brewing some of the nation’s best beer.
 Did you know Fort Collins is the largest producer of craft beer (70%, in fact) in Colorado (ironic for a town that was “dry” until 1969)?
 Currently, the city is home to more than 20 craft breweries, the most microbreweries in the state, each with its own distinctive style, including one of the world’s largest operations, as well as a leader in eco-friendly and sustainable business practices.
 To get a taste of award-winning lagers, pilsners and ales year-round, take part in some brewery tours and a wild variety of taster trays, even spend a few days to taste them all!

 - It’s widely known that we love our craft beer in Fort Collins, but the craft beverage culture has alternative breeds that we love equally as much – local, premium spirits.
 Our Fort Collins’ distilleries offer a personalized setting to go along with craft spirits that taste absolutely amazing.
 Visit our local distilleries for fresh batches of Whiskey, Vodka and everything in between.
 Locals say the craft spirits scene in Fort Collins is similar to the city’s craft brewing industry of 15 years ago.
-Fort Collins is now home to seven distilleries: Feisty Spirits Distillery, CopperMuse Distillery, Old Elk Distillery, Old Town Distilling, Elevation 5003 Distillery, Mobb Mountain Distillers and, the latest addition, NoCo Distillery.
+Fort Collins is now home to seven distilleries: Feisty Spirits Distillery, CopperMuse Distillery, Old Elk Distillery, Old Town Distilling, Elevation 5003 Distillery, Mobb Mountain Distillers and NoCo Distillery.

 Trying to find a restaurant in Fort Collins is a blast because there are so many delicious dining choices!
 Fort Collins has more restaurants per capita than any other city in the state of Colorado and more than most cities in the entire country.
 There are plenty of options for every wallet, including family-friendly pricing and high-end dining.
 Influenced by local grown and seasonal foods, local restaurants and chefs are extremely innovative in planning savory menus that rotate throughout the year allowing diners to have a constantly new experience.